 Field sobriety tests are a set of tests used by law enforcement to determine whether or not an individual is impaired or intoxicated.
 The Law Offices of Richard C McConathy details some of the commonly used FSTs that law enforcement officers use during traffic stops.

-Dallas Field Sobriety Tests Lawyer
+Field Sobriety Tests Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 The Law Offices of Richard C. McConathy is a law firm that specializes in criminal defense.
 You may be concerned about your driver’s license being potentially suspended for an extended period of time.
 Perhaps you’re worried about potentially being sentenced to a lengthy prison stint alongside court-mandated fines.
 If this sounds like you, we’re here to help.